restic/restic/doc/045_working_with_repos.rst

     check all packs
     check snapshots, trees and blobs
     no errors were found

+By default, check creates a new temporary cache directory to verify that the data stored in the repository is intact.
+To reuse the existing cache, you can use the ``--with-cache`` flag.

+If the cache directory is not explicitly set, then ``check`` creates its temporary cache directory in the temporary directory, see :ref:`temporary_files`.
+Otherwise, the specified cache directory is used, as described in :ref:`caching`.

 By default, the ``check`` command does not verify that the actual pack files on disk in the repository are unmodified, because doing so requires reading